qubixint/jSpreadsheet/README.md

 put and use the files of `dist` folder in your project (js library and css files)

-### With a framework

-See examples section for code examples of jspreadsheets with popular frameworks
-### Basic demo

-A basic example to integrate the JavaScript spreadsheet in your website to create your first online spreadsheet. <https://codepen.io/hchiam/pen/qBRzXKK>

 #### Usage

-Add jexcel/jspreadsheet and jsuites to your html file
+Add jexcel/jspreadsheet and jsuites to Angular index.html file

 ```html
 <script src="https://bossanova.uk/jspreadsheet/v4/jexcel.js"></script>